 The bearings are press-fit into the crankcase.
-To remove them, the crankcase must be heated with a The crankcase will expand with heat and release the bearings.
+To remove them, the crankcase must be heated with a heat gun or torch.
+The crankcase will expand with heat and release the bearings.
 To avoid the possibility of burns or other damage, do not attempt to remove the bearings.
-Clean the bearings by flushing them with denatured alcohol and then place one or two drops of after-run oil on the races. neat gun or torch.
+Clean the bearings by flushing them with denatured alcohol and then place one or two drops of after-run oil on the races.